MahdiA98/memory-game/README.md

 Developed as part of my summative assignment, for the 'Object Orientated Programming' module.
 ## Description
-This project is a simple application, that replicates a word matching, memory game and is based entirely within the IDE console.
+A simple application that replicates a word matching, memory game and is based entirely within the IDE console.
 The user is able to select 3 different difficulty levels, each of which utilise a distinct text file.
 These are:
 * Small
 * Medium